febus982/k3s-cluster/docs/index.md

 It _should_ also be possible to run against a single Load Balancer, but this setup has not been tested.

-Note: We need at least 3 nodes between Load Balancer and Kubernetes master, to be able to bootstrap Consul.
+Note: We need at least 3 nodes between Load Balancers and Kubernetes masters, to be able to bootstrap Consul.

 ## Core software